 Digitec Interactive partnered with Bojangles to turn this on its head, using QR codes to reimagine what in-store support looks like.

 The restaurant is deploying a new toaster to its locations, and this equipment features a QR code placard.
 The code leads to elearning resources that include vendor-provided videos, user documentation and interactive troubleshooting procedures, designed by Digitec on a mobile-responsive site.
 All employees need to do is point a smartphone or tablet’s camera at the QR code to unlock resources that include the most common service tasks.

 The goal is to make information accessible for team members, as well as to get equipment back online quickly so the restaurant can be fully operational and mitigate below-standard guest experiences.
 So far, this has been so useful for Bojangles that the chain plans to roll out the system for other equipment.

 Elearning at work doesn’t have to be complicated.
 QR codes are a simple, effective and efficient way to implement smarter troubleshooting for restaurants of all sizes and service levels.
 All it takes is looking at existing technology in a new way and a truly smart elearning solution designed to be intuitive for users.

-If you’re curious about what elearning software is best for your business, give us a call at 1-800-942-4537 and let’s find the right solution for you.
+If you’re curious about what elearning software is best for your business, contact us and let’s find the right solution for you.